TobikoData/sqlmesh/docs/comparisons.md

 SQLMesh's [Python models](../concepts/models/python_models) run locally and can be used with any data warehouse.
 Breakpoints can be added to debug the model.

 ### Data contracts
-dbt data contracts require manually configured yaml that will check the model's schema against the yaml schema at runtime.
+dbt offers manually configured schema contracts that will check the model's schema against the yaml schema at runtime.
+Models can be versioned to allow downstream teams time to migrate to the latest version, at the risk of a fragmented source of truth during the migration period.

-On SQLMesh, [`sqlmesh plan`](../concepts/plans) will automatically check data contracts for every model and show which downstream models are affected by the schema change.
+SQLMesh provides automatic schema contracts and data contracts via [`sqlmesh plan`](../concepts/plans), which checks the model's schema and query logic for changes that affect downstream users. `sqlmesh plan` will show which models have breaking changes and which downstream models are affected.

+While breaking changes can be rolled out as separate models to allow for a migration period, SQLMesh's [Virtual Preview](../concepts/glossary#virtual-preview) empowers teams to collaborate on migrations before the changes are deployed to prod, maintaining a single source of truth across the business.